Bewn/Bewn/README.md

 for code and fun.
 This repo itself is a reusable unix home directory.
 Just run the add-Bewn script in .init to give user Bewn a secure home on any machine!

-Bewn like boon, or beau- like beauty spelled like pew
+like Mew or MewTwo or beau- like beauty spelled like pew

 or ben on the web, symmetric bewnweb,

+or boon,

 or bεn with a silent w
->